tyehle/tyehle.github.io/_posts/2017-01-23-lambda-compiler.md

 The type `forall a. (forall s.
 ST s a) -> a` cannot unify to `ST s (Result s) -> Result s` because the type variable `s` is not in scope on the right side of the function.
 This ensures that no references to the state thread escape.

-Unfortunately types of this form are beyond Haskell's type inference engine.
+Types of this form are beyond Haskell's type inference engine.
 There is a special type rule for `$` that allows code like `runST $ do {...}`.
-The function for extracting lists requires `s` in its type signature, and the additional powers of the `$` operator are not enough to make the type checker succeed.
+Unfortunately, the function for extracting lists requires `s` in its type signature, and the additional powers of the `$` operator are not enough to make the type checker succeed.

 To make this code work, I enabled the `{-# LANGUAGE Rank2Types #-}` extension.
 This allows all the extraction functions to have types that match the rest of the pipeline.